-This policy recognizes that from time to time university employees may be required to travel out of their normal commute in order to further the purpose and mission of Biola and in doing so may incur travel related charges.
-In that vein, the policy relates what is acceptable and qualifies for payment or reimbursement from the university.
+This policy recognizes that from time to time university employees may be required to travel beyond their normal commute in order to further the purpose and mission of Biola and in doing so may incur travel related charges.
+In that vein, the policy relates what is acceptable and qualifies for compensation or reimbursement from the university.
+Please refer to Section 6.7 for additional information on the university’s general reimbursement and expenditure guidelines.
 In general, all staff and faculty must keep in mind that university funds are to be efficiently utilized and that no extravagant expenditures are befitting or honorable for those charged with being good stewards of university funds.

 Reason for Policy

 Biola University is a non-profit, Christian organization charged by its Board of Trustees to steward the resources bestowed upon it through generous gifts by donors and tuition and fees from parents and students.
 As such, the preservation and efficient use of said funds to promote the mission of the university is of the utmost importance.
 Travel is a privilege that must be approved in advance.
 Any such excursion will only be approved if traveling is the best means of completing the mission of the university.